biocom-uib/halodb-api/README.md

 *Note:* Sudo is required in order to write these files as a different user (in this case 1021:1002)

-When using a snapshot from production, remember to update the values of any passwords in docker-compose.override.yml with the corresponding values from the secrets directory.
+When using a snapshot from production for development, remember to update the values of any passwords in docker-compose.override.yml with the corresponding values from the secrets directory.

 ## Differences between development and production